bg-mohamed/RFS677-Y/README.md

 <h3 align="left">A reconversed Petroleum engineer, I've never coded before 04/2021.
 The last time I coded some lines was with TurboPascal when I was in my final high school year 2002 and with C & Matlab when I was on the preparatory school for Engineering 2003</h3>

-<h3 align="left">I've started this github in order to host and shares my academic project related to my master degree</h3>
+<h3 align="left">I've started this github in order to host and shares my academic mini-projects related to my master degree</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bg-mohamed&label=Profile%20views&color=0e75b6&style=flat" alt="bg-mohamed" /> </p>